hpi-swa-lab/squeak-tracedebugger/docs/re22/product-visions.md

 ## Features

+*Ranking: The list of features and wireframes presented here is more for inspiration than for our backlog.
+MVP properties that will be addressed first are highlighted with a star (⭐).*

 ### History Explorer

-- custom state query (e.g., `self imageForm`)
+- custom state query (e.g., `self imageForm`) ⭐

 - navigable overview of all historic states of object

-  - navigation through context list and/or slider (maybe fish-eye slider)
+  - navigation through context list (⭐) and/or slider (maybe fish-eye slider)
   - how to select subinterval of axis (lifecycle of context frame)?
   - other axes? (raw time index, context searches)

-- display the historic states side-by-side with the causing context frame
+- display the historic states side-by-side with the causing context frame ⭐

   - list or compressed tree of contexts
     - compression: only senders with multiple callees, do not repeat receiver

-- jump to the relevant stack frame for a selected state
+- jump to the relevant stack frame for a selected state ⭐

 - synchronize time index with spawning debugger? how to display connection?